brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 The [Explore HLS variants in AVFoundation](https://developer.apple.com/videos/play/wwdc2021/10143/) session from **WWDC 2021** covers selecting primary and auxilary media selections on an `AVAssetDownloadConfiguration`.

-## Displaying Sideband Subtitles

-The PlayerUI built-in controls will automatically detect and present your available Sideband Subtitles in the same, familiar closed caption control for you, so don't need to do anything if you are using a standard `BCOVPUIPlayerView`.

-If you are creating your own user interface, you should check the downloaded `BCOVVideo` for a `kBCOVOfflineVideoUsesSidebandSubtitleKey` property.
-If set to YES, you should then get the available subtitle languages from the `kBCOVOfflineVideoManagerSubtitleLanguagesKey`.
-This is an array of standard language codes that can be converted to display format to the end user.

-To present the subtitles for a particular language, set the `kBCOVOfflineVideoManagerPlaybackSubtitleLanguageKey` in the active `BCOVPlaybackController`'s options dictionary with your selected language as the value.

-If the `kBCOVOfflineVideoUsesSidebandSubtitleKey` is missing or NO, you can assume that the video is using standard iOS subtitles, and you can set your media selection on the `AVPlayer` as always.

 ## Specifying a Variant Bitrate

 ### When downloading with AVMediaSelections